The big screen adaptation of

 In Stephen King’s original novel, the childhood portions of the story take place in 1958, the era of “creature features” on television recycling things like the Universal monsters for a new generation of kids.
 Because of that, the fears of the kids often manifest into things like Dracula, the Wolfman, and the Creature from the Black Lagoon.
 With the story in the movie transposed to the ’80s, it would have made sense for at least one of the kids to be afraid of the movie slashers of the day who were insanely popular.

 Had Freddy made his cameo, it would have been interesting to see if Robert Englund would have been the one to play the part.
 How cool would that have been?
-Although the Freddy cameo didn't materialize, there is another nod to the dream stalker in the film -- a movie marquee in the town of Derry shows a theater playing A Nightmare on Elm Street 5: The Dream Child, which, of course, came out in the summer of '89.
+Although the Freddy cameo didn’t materialize, there is another nod to the dream stalker in the film — a movie marquee in the town of Derry shows a theater playing

 Do you think having Freddy show up in It would have been to distracting, or would it have made the movie even more memorable?
 Be sure to let us know your thoughts down below in the comments.